api3dao/vitepress-docs/docs/explore/airnode/why-first-party-oracles.md

 ## Empowering API Providers

-Through experiece of engaging API Providers we realized the incentive structure that see thousands of APIs served to Web3 were misaligned for those responsible for serving the data.
+Through experience of engaging API Providers we realized the incentive structure that see thousands of APIs served to Web3 were misaligned for those responsible for serving the data.
 Airnode and the corresponding first-party oracles have been designed with the API Provider in mind.

-With consideration of the API Provider, first-party represents increased flexiblility in deployment & configuration and the ability to ensure ownership of their data.
+With consideration of the API Provider, first-party represents increased flexibility in deployment & configuration and the ability to ensure ownership of their data.

 ::: info Read more